-This duo introduces five world premiere pieces into the voice and violin repertoire.
-In order to represent the gamut of styles and backgrounds within the American new music community, two of the five composers involved in this premiere project are women and three are composers of color.
+This duo introduces six world premiere pieces into the voice and violin repertoire.
+In order to represent the gamut of styles and backgrounds within the American new music community, two of the six composers involved in this premiere project are women and four are composers of color.

 Each composer has a distinctive compositional voice, drawing their writing inspiration from American folk influences, instrumental and vocal extended techniques, and the intersection of social politics and music, making this a unique and important project both for the performers and composers involved as well as future audiences.